ablab/spades/README.md

 If you use plasmidSPAdes please cite [Antipov et al., 2016](https://academic.oup.com/bioinformatics/article/32/22/3380/2525610).

 If you use metaplasmidSPAdes and/or plasmidVerify please cite [Antipov et al., 2019](https://genome.cshlp.org/content/29/6/961.short)

+If you use metaviralSPAdes and/or viralVerify please cite [Antipov et al., 2020](https://academic.oup.com/bioinformatics/article-abstract/36/14/4126/5837667)

 For rnaSPAdes citation use [Bushmanova et al., 2019](https://academic.oup.com/gigascience/article/8/9/giz100/5559527).